 The current climate of B2B buyer behavior calls for a rigorous approach to assessing salespeople’s potential.
 Sales leaders should take control of the talent strategy to ensure the right sellers are in the right role.
 According to the Buyer Preferences Study, only 23 percent of B2B buyers consider salespeople as a resource to solve a business problem.
 This should be a wakeup call for sales leaders: be more precise when evaluating sellers, whether in hiring mode or evaluating performance.
 To get the most out of your talent, remember these key techniques:

-- Rely on data-driven assessments
+- Rely on data-driven tools for assessing employee potential

 - Push back on the temptation to be subjective